 Students are encouraged to enroll in formal training in their unique religious tradition.
 The purpose in this is to cultivate the pursuit of the "why" of life, and to help inspire change in the hearts of the students, and incline them more towards the most joyful and meaningful ends that life has to offer.

 This class follows the typical classroom structure of desks and a teacher.
 It covers on a repeating schedule the principles of reality and truth that undergird and animate all things.
-The manual can be downloaded here.
+While not required, it is recommended for students seeking a more thorough understanding of the underlying mechanics of the universe.

 Incorporating Integrative Experiences